James Dillet Freeman

 Freeman's second wife was Vallie May Rey Rhea [aka Billie] and they married on March 23, 1951.
 She experienced Alzheimer's disease for ten years before passing in 1993.
 [May 11, 1911-Jan 29, 1993] James Dillet Freeman wrote many moving articles about Vallie's battle with the illness.
 He and Vallie had no children.

-James married Virginia Love after his 2nd wife’s passing and they visited Oahu Hawaii soon after, enjoying homemade chocolate chip cookies fresh from the oven of Wally Amos.
-They enjoyed the company of Unity Minister Bob Wasner, his wife Mary June and a few other members of Windward Unity Church.
+James married Virginia Love after his 2nd wife's passing and they visited Oahu, Hawaii soon after, enjoying homemade chocolate chip cookies fresh from the oven of Wally Amos.
+They enjoyed the company of Unity Minister Bob Wasner, his wife Mary June and a few other members of Windward Unity Church including Mike and Donna Stott.

 James died April 9, 2003.
 He was 91 years old.